Video: How Analytics Can Make Your Live Streams More Successful

 What are the most effective analytics and metrics for growing the reach and profitability, and improving the effectiveness of your live event streams?
 Conviva's Dylan Armajani, Steven Lacoff of Comcast Wholesale, Justin Liu of Akamai, and Chris Mangum of Yahoo! offer practical tips on how to measure what you're doing right and what you're doing wrong, and how to build your audience and improve your streaming ROI in this segment from their panel at Live Streaming Summit.

-Learn more about Live Streaming Summit 2016, co-located with Streaming Media West.
+Learn more about streaming analytics at Streaming Media West.

 Read the transcript of this clip:

 Dylan Armajani, Conviva: The first thing before you decide on metrics is actually to look at the bottom 10% of your audience and the top 10% and then start to look at what's different.
 What you'll find is video start up time matters a lot for some customers.
 For other business models, it doesn't matter.
 If you have really compelling content and the user's going to be sitting there for two hours watching it, it doesn't really matter if it loads in two seconds or four seconds across every device.
 You may find that something like the bit rate matters a lot more to them.
 Then again, if you're more of a news talking heads, the bit rate might matter less and rebuffering is going to matter more, because the interrupts, when they actually can't hear the voice, is going to be a lot more jarring.
 What we really recommend is look at the bottom of your audience, look at the top of your audience and find what's causing users to stay and what's causing users to leave.
 Then you can choose which KPIs you should be looking at.